 The Carleton advantage

 Carleton’s English students study in a robust department with internationally-recognized professors who have won awards for their research and teaching.
 Course offerings are diverse, class sizes are relatively small, professors are accessible, and there is a strong sense of community amongst students.
 Our students have the opportunity to study creative writing with published authors, get involved in the production of plays with experienced theatre directors, participate in research internships, study abroad, contribute to student-run literary magazines, and join the English Literature Society, which organizes literary readings, writing circles, and field trips to local theatres.

 The capital advantage

 Library and Archives Canada and the National Gallery of Canada both contribute to the cultural advantages of studying in the nation’s capital.
 Our co-op students benefit from a wide variety of work placement opportunities, from the federal government to Ottawa’s high-tech sector.
 Ottawa also has a lively and long-established literary community that hosts writers’ festivals, readings, and workshops throughout the year.
 Carleton students are entitled to attend all Ottawa International Writers Festival events for free, simply by showing their Carleton card.

 All of Carleton’s English programs are designed to introduce students to an exciting range of historical and cultural contexts and literary genres.

 Bachelor of Arts (Honours)

-The four-year Bachelor of Arts (Honours) requires a minimum of 10.0 English credits of the 20.0 credits required for graduation.
+The Bachelor of Arts (Honours) requires a minimum of 10.0 English credits of the 20.0 credits required for graduation.

 Bachelor of Arts (Combined Honours)

-The four-year Combined Honours BA allows students to major in English and another subject at the same time.
+The Combined Honours BA allows students to major in English and another subject at the same time.
 Also known as a double major, the Combined Honours program requires a minimum of 7.0 credits in English in addition to the requirements of the second major.

 Bachelor of Arts (General)

-The three-year Bachelor of Arts (General) requires a minimum of 6.0 English credits of the 15.0 credits required for graduation.
+The Bachelor of Arts (General) requires a minimum of 6.0 English credits of the 15.0 credits required for graduation.

 Creative Writing Concentration